-This is what the set used to look like.
-I just loved the raised details on both the headboard and footboard.
+This is what the Vintage Waterfall headboard and footboard used to look like.
+I just love the details on these pieces.

 2" x 3" lumber

 3/4" x 4" MDF trim

 2-inch high-density foam

 Quilters Gütermann thread

 Part of this post was sponsored by the Leather Hide Store by providing the embossed upholstery leather hide for this project.
 All opinions, project inspiration, and words are 100% that of my own.
 I only share items that I think will bring value to my readers.
 See my disclosure policy.